-The MPH in Social and Behavioral Science is a versatile degree, preparing students for practice-oriented careers or further graduate and professional training in health promotion, health and risk communication, health counseling and education.
+The MPH in Social and Behavioral Science (one of five MPH concentrations) is a versatile degree, preparing students for practice-oriented careers or further graduate and professional training in health promotion, health and risk communication, health counseling and education.
 The curriculum focuses on addressing the behavioral, social and cultural factors related to individual and population health, as well as public health program development, implementation and evaluation.
 View curriculum.

 Students learn these concepts and skills in the classroom and through fieldwork placements available throughout the Philadelphia region.
 The Program tailors your fieldwork experience to your interests through our far-reaching professional network of schools, hospital and clinic settings, and other non-profit and for profit health care and social welfare organizations.
 Graduates of this program often enter the work force directly, but many also pursue advanced professional or doctoral training.